Old Spanish: Scripts

 Old Spanish was generally written in some variation of the Latin script.
 It was also sometimes written in Arabic script in a practice called Aljamía.

 //ɲ ʎ//

 These sounds were spelt nn and ll respectively.
 (Note: Continuing the spellings of Latin /nn/ and /ll/, which were in many cases the origin of Old Spanish /ɲ/ and /ʎ/.) nn was often abbreviated to ñ, which went on to become the normal spelling of //ɲ// in Modern Spanish.

-Graeco-Latin diagraphs
+Graeco-Latin digraphs

 Old Spanish featured the digraphs ch, ph, (r)rh, and th which were simplified to c, f, (r)r, t in Modern Spanish.
 Examples include: